snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Making the database stable by changing the datatypes in a proper way.

 Check to see, data entered in frontend is properly fed into backend as the Database and Application is hosted to azure.

+Working on Price field in ride registration page, which is taking negative numbers and seats field is accepting more than four.